koh-osug/TunProxy/Readme.md

 # Android Network Traffic Proxy Tool

-This tool is a proxy configuration tool that takes advantage of Android VPNService feature.
+This tool is a proxy forwarding tool that takes advantage of Android VPNService feature.
 The communication from specified applications can be proxied to a SOCKS proxy.

+Most of the C based code was copied from [NetGuard](https://github.com/M66B/NetGuard) and is the work is also released under the GPL 3.0.

 ## How to use